pubkey/rxdb/docs-src/articles/realtime-database.md

 But when people talk about **realtime databases**, especially in the web-development world, they almost never mean realtime, as in **realtime computing**, they mean something else.
 In fact, with any programming language that run on end users devices, it is not even possible to built a "real" realtime database.
-A programm, like a JavaScript ([browser](./browser-database.md) or [Node.js](../nodejs-database.md)) process, can be halted by the operating systems task manager at any time and therefore it will never be able to guarantee specific response times.
+A program, like a JavaScript ([browser](./browser-database.md) or [Node.js](../nodejs-database.md)) process, can be halted by the operating systems task manager at any time and therefore it will never be able to guarantee specific response times.
 To build a realtime computing database, you would need a realtime capable operating system.

 ## Realtime as in **realtime replication**

 When talking about realtime databases, most people refer to realtime, as in realtime replication.
-Often they mean a very specific product which is the **Firebase Realtime Database**.
+Often they mean a very specific product which is the **Firebase Realtime Database** (not the [Firestore](../replication-firestore.md)).

 <p align="center">